Peter Gotti: Conviction and imprisonment

 In June 2002, a few days before his brother John's death, Gotti was indicted on federal racketeering charges.
 During Gotti's trial, federal prosecutors released information revealing that Gotti was having an affair with Marjorie Alexander, a longtime girlfriend.
 Alexander then publicly acknowledged the liaison and declared her love for Gotti.
 In response, Gotti berated Alexander for causing the publicity and broke off all contact with her.
 Alexander later committed suicide in 2004.
 During this time, Gotti's wife Catherine filed for divorce, which was finalized in 2006.

 On March 17, 2003, Gotti was convicted of extortion, money laundering, and racketeering activities centered on the Brooklyn and Staten Island waterfronts, and for the attempted extortion of film actor Steven Seagal.
 On April 15, 2004, Judge Frederic Block of the United States District Court for the Eastern District of New York sentenced Gotti to nine years and four months in prison for the charges.
 During the trial, Gotti's lawyers stated that he was blind in one eye and suffered from thyroid goiter, sciatica, emphysema, rheumatoid arthritis, postconcussion syndrome, and depression.

 On December 22, 2004, Gotti was convicted in a separate trial of racketeering charges related to extortion in the construction industry and conspiring to murder government informant and former Gambino underboss Sammy Gravano.
 On July 27, 2005, Judge Richard C. Casey sentenced Gotti to 25 years in prison for the charges.
 Gotti was imprisoned at the Federal Correctional Complex, Butner.
 His projected release date was September 10, 2031.

-During the early and mid 2000s, Gotti held onto power through old Gotti loyalists who ran the family while he was imprisoned these loyalists included Arnold "Zeke" Squitieri and John D'Amico.
-However after multiple indictments and weakening of the Gotti faction by law enforcement efforts that by the late 2000s following D'Amico’s imprisonment that the Sicilian faction took de facto control of the family and that Gotti was kept in his place as boss in name only.
-However in July 2011, Domenico Cefalù reportedly replaced Gotti as Gambino boss ending his reign as boss and virtually his career as a mobster since he wouldn’t be released before dying in 2021.
+During the early and mid 2000s, Gotti held onto power through old Gotti loyalists who ran the family while he was imprisoned.
+These loyalists included Arnold "Zeke" Squitieri and John D'Amico.
+However after multiple indictments and weakening of the Gotti faction by law enforcement efforts, by the late 2000s following D'Amico’s imprisonment the Sicilian faction took de facto control of the family and Gotti was kept in his place as boss in name only.
+However in July 2011, Domenico Cefalù reportedly replaced Gotti as Gambino boss, ending his reign as boss and virtually his career as a mobster since he wouldn’t be released before dying in 2021.